 DARK AND LIGHT MODE

-One of the hypotesis brought from the user research was to try out light and dark mode for this app.
+One of the hypotheses arising from user research was to try out light and dark mode for this app.
 I’ve researched various academic papers to understand if the dark mode was advisable for the context of warehouses with artificial light.
-Unable to find an answer, I’ve dedcided to test the possibility so I iterated our final product into a prototype with Dark Mode.
-The result looked fantastic but was not successfull among our users.
+Unable to find an answer, I decided to test the possibility so I iterated our final product into a prototype with Dark Mode.

 ACKNOWLEDGEMENTS

-Special thanks to Dimitry, Matt, Josh, and Sherri for all their support, feedback and trust.
+Special thanks to Dmitry, Matt, Josh, and Sherri for all their support, feedback and trust.

 🧡 THANK YOU FOR YOUR TIME